 Getting Started as a Fresh Expat (Fresh-pat) in Saigon

-Cash is king in Saigon.
-The local currency is Vietnamese Dong, and at the time of writing, the exchange rate is USD 1 to 23.000 VND.
-If you find yourself short of cash, not to worry - international credit and debit cards are widely accepted.
-When using a debit card, be sure to select either "checking" or "savings" when using the ATM to avoid unnecessary credit card costs.
+In Saigon, cash remains king.
+The local currency is the Vietnamese Dong (VND), and as of 2025, the exchange rate is approximately USD 1 to 24,300 VND.
+If you run low on cash, don’t worry—international credit and debit cards are widely accepted.
+When using an ATM, select either "checking" or "savings" to avoid additional fees.

-Before you leave your home country, download the offline dictionary for Vietnamese on Google translate, this will make your life a lot easier.
-The default Translate app on iPhones is also excellent.
+Before you leave your home country, consider downloading an offline Vietnamese dictionary on Google Translate.
+The default Translate app on iPhones is also very handy.

 The Weather (It’s Getting Hot in Here!)